Lansing B. Mizner

 Lansing Bond Mizner (December 5, 1825 – December 9, 1893) was an American lawyer, diplomat, and politician.
 Mizner served as President of the California Senate and was US Minister (ambassador) to Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.

 Early life

-Lansing B. Mizner was born on December 5, 1825, in Monroe County, Illinois, son of Henry Caldwell Mizner, who died when Lansing was 4.
-His stepfather, James Semple, was fluent in Spanish and was appointed Chargé d'affaires to the Republic of New Granada (present-day Colombia and Panama, and pieces of neighboring countries).
-The family lived in Bogotá, Colombia for five years (1837—1842), during which Lansing also became fluent in Spanish.
+Lansing B. Mizner was born on December 5, 1825, in Monroe County, Illinois, son of Henry Caldwell Mizner, who died when Lansing was 4 years old.
+Brigadier General John Kemp Mizner was his first cousin.
+His stepfather, James Semple, was fluent in the Spanish language and was appointed Chargé d'affaires to the Republic of New Granada (present-day Colombia and Panama, and pieces of neighboring countries).
+The family lived in Bogotá, Colombia for five years (1837–1842), during which Lansing also became fluent in Spanish.
 He studied at Shurtleff College.